santiagoClifford/googleUX-apuntes/course2/module1/README.md

 - Design a high-score tracking app for an arcade

+- (de mi autoría) design an app for the zoo where you can different challenges and achievements for doing certain things.

 ## my choice

 "Design a high-score tracking app for an arcade"